jshmrsn/botfarm/README.md

 ## Current Features
-A playable browser-based 2D game with a basic implementation of harvesting, crafting, and farming mechanics.
+- A playable browser-based 2D game with a basic implementation of harvesting, crafting, and farming mechanics.
-Characters in the game can be controlled either by human players of generative agents.
+- Characters in the game can be controlled either by human players or generative agents.
-Supports server-authorative real time multiplayer.
+- Supports server-authorative real time multiplayer.
+- Replay system with timeline scrubbing support.
-Playable on mobile in the browser.
+- Playable on mobile browsers.

 ## Project Architecture
 Both client and simulation server are written in type-safe languages (Kotlin and Typescript).